 Health care professional Ordering authority Authority to apply A legally qualified medical practitioner A legally qualified medical practitioner, or member of the College of Physicians and Surgeons of Ontario, can order the application of ionizing radiation without restriction, provided that they do so in accordance with the expectations set out in the practice standards of CPSO.
-Yes Member of the Royal College of Dental Surgeons of Ontario (RCDSO) When ordering the application of ionizing radiation for dental radiographs and dental CTs, a dentist is accountable to the expectations set out in the practice standards of their College.
-Yes Registrant of the College of Chiropodists of Ontario Registrant must have been continuously registered as a chiropodist under the Chiropody Act and the Chiropody Act, 1991 since before November 1, 1980 or who is a graduate of a four-year course of instruction in chiropody (a Doctor of Podiatric Medicine (DPM) degree).
+Yes Member of the Royal College of Dental Surgeons of Ontario When ordering the application of ionizing radiation for dental radiographs and dental CTs, a dentist is accountable to the expectations set out in the practice standards of their College.
+Yes Member of the College of Chiropodists of Ontario Member must have been continuously registered as a chiropodist under the Chiropody Act and the Chiropody Act , 1991 since before November 1, 1980 or who is a graduate of a four-year course of instruction in chiropody (a Doctor of Podiatric Medicine (DPM) degree).
 Yes Member of the College of Chiropractors of Ontario When ordering the application of ionizing radiation, a member must adhere to the Standards of Practice of the College of Chiropractors of Ontario.
-Yes Member of the College of Nurses of Ontario (CNO) To order the application of ionizing radiation, a member must hold an extended certificate of registration under the Nursing Act, 1991 (Nurse Practitioner or NP).
-NPs can order all types of x-rays, including CTs.
+Yes Member of the College of Nurses of Ontario To order the application of ionizing radiation, a member must hold an extended certificate of registration under the Nursing Act, 1991 (Nurse Practitioner or NP).
+Previously, NPs could only order x-rays based on lists under the RHPA and the HARP Act.
+Changes in 2018 eliminated these lists.
+Now, NPs can order all x-rays (except CTs).
 When ordering the application of ionizing radiation, NPs are accountable to the expectations set out in the practice standards of their College.
-No NPs are accountable to the expectations set out in the
+No

-Registrant of the College of Physiotherapists of Ontario To order the application of ionizing radiation, the irradiation must be prescribed in a manner permitted by the regulations.
+Member of the College of Physiotherapists of Ontario To order the application of ionizing radiation, the irradiation must be prescribed in a manner permitted by the regulations.
 As of the date of publication, no regulation has been made.
-No Registrant of the College of Dental Hygienists of Ontario Registrants have no ordering authority under HARP.
-Yes Registrant of the College of Medical Radiation and Imaging Technologists of Ontario Registrants have no ordering authority under HARP.
-Registrants do not need an order with respect to the application of ionizing radiation for mammography procedures under the Ontario Breast Screening Program in accordance with s.
+No Member of the College of Dental Hygienists of Ontario Members have no ordering authority under HARP.
+Yes Member of the College of Medical Radiation Technologists of Ontario Members have no ordering authority under HARP.
+Members do not need an order with respect to the application of ionizing radiation for mammography procedures under the Ontario Breast Screening Program in accordance with s.
 6 of R.R.O.
 1990, Reg.
 543 made under the HARP Act.
 Yes

-For more information regarding ordering and applying ionizing radiation, please contact CMRITO or the College of the relevant health care professional listed above.
+For more information regarding ordering and applying ionizing radiation, please contact CMRTO or the College of the relevant health care professional listed in the HARP Act.